Jim Weitz, Contributing Editor

 About the writer:

-Jim Weitz is a satirist and author of the novel Gonzo Global, a satire of globalization in which Mexican tap water is exported to the United States and sold as a laxative.
+Jim Weitz is a satirist and author of the novel Gonzo Global Inc., a satire of globalization in which Mexican tap water is exported to the United States and sold as a laxative.
 He has lived in Asia and Latin America for most of the last 15 years.
 During that time, he has worked as a technical editor and taught ESL, composition and law at schools and universities in Latin America, China and Taiwan.
 Previously, he worked on anti-corruption issues at the Organization of American States and in privatization at the World Bank.
 His stories have appeared in the journals Red Savina Review and Pennyshorts.
-Jim Weitz has an MA in Applied Linguistics with a focus on cross-cultural communication from Nottingham University, and a Juris Doctor from the University of Minnesota.
-Weitz is an O:JA&L Fiction Editor, working with submissions from 1001-10,000 words, where he also contributes articles on Literary Tourism associated with the Western Pacific region.
+Jim Weitz has an MA in Applied Linguistics with a focus on cross-cultural communication from Nottingham University and a Juris Doctor from the University of Minnesota.
+Weitz is an O:JA&L Fiction Editor, working with submissions from 1001-10,000 words, where he also contributes articles on Literary Tourism associated with the Western Pacific region and Mexico.

 Image: The Death and Life of Dith Pran via Amazon.